blacksmithgu/obsidian-dataview/docs/docs/index.md

 and many, many things more.

+!!! hint "Dataview gives you a fast way to search, display and operate on indexed data in your vault!"

 Dataview is highly generic and high performance, scaling up to hundreds of thousands of annotated notes without issue.
-**Dataview gives you a fast way to search, display and operate on indexed data**.

 If the built in [query language](query/queries/) is insufficient for your purpose, you can run arbitrary JavaScript against the [dataview API](api/intro/) and build whatever utility you might need yourself, right in your notes.

 !!! info "Dataview is about displaying, not editing"
     Dataview is meant for displaying and calculating data.
-It is no utility to edit data in your source files and will keep your notes always untouched (... except you're checking a [Task](queries/query-types.md#task-queries) through Dataview.)
+It is no utility to edit data in your source files and will keep your notes always untouched (... except if you're checking a [Task](queries/query-types.md#task-queries) through Dataview.)

 ## How to Use Dataview